1 | Green tree python |

 This is a slow, steadily climbing snake which has no fear about living in high, unstable canopies.
 They have an unpredictable temperament, and subdue their prey by grabbing them with a couple of loose coils.
 In a 2021 study featuring 5 family members, also including brown sipos and Brazilian sipos, south American sipos (Chironius foveatus) reached the highest branch perches of all, at 16 metres.

 This species mainly preys on Hylid tree frogs.
 They have a thin body, perfect for crossing between overlapping tree branches.
-Despite reaching 15 metres, the view isn’t as incredible as it could be, as rainforests are so thick.
-They have a great view of treefrogs hopping around, but seeing humans wandering below is very difficult, just as it is for humans to see them.
+They have a great view of treefrogs hopping around, but seeing humans wandering below is very difficult, as their forests are just so thick.
+Likewise, it’s hard for humans to spot this snake 15 metres above their head.

 5 | Stephen’s banded snake |